 Pre-War DKWs in Australia

-DKW cars first appeared in Australia in 1935.
-The first cars were wholly German built vehicles but import duties made them uneconomical.
+Auto-Union's records reveal that 1290 DKW cars were shipped to Australia between 1935 and 1939.
+They sold surprisingly well given their unorthodox features.
+They were especially well regarded in the country where their robustness and minimal maintenance requirements were appreciated.
+The first cars to arrive in 1935 featured German built bodies, but Australia's high tariffs made them uneconomical as budget cars.
 Auto-Union overcame this by negotiating with domestic body-builders to body DKW's bare chassis.
-Separate companies bodied DKWs in each state to a general template, but with major local variations.
-These variations from the Auto-Union template were a source of dissatisfaction at company headquarters.
-Auto-Union's records reveal that 1290 DKW cars were exported to Australia between 1935 and 1939.
-They sold surprisingly well, especially in the country where their robustness and minimal maintenance requirements were highly regarded.
+Separate companies bodied DKWs in each state to a general template, but with significant local variations.
+These variations from the Auto-Union template became a source of dissatisfaction at company headquarters due to the poor quality of some of the workmanship.

 1936 DKW F5

-Restored Cars Magazine featured two of Des Fullard's DKWs in their July-August 2005 edition.
-This is his very fine and original condition F5.
-This is a very early car in Australia, possibly one of the first batch imported by R Williams in Victoria.
-Des also owns a F5, F7 and F8 that he is restoring.
+Restored Cars Magazine featured two DKWs restored by Des Fullard in their July-August 2005 edition.
+This was his very fine and original condition F5, certainly one of the earliest surviving DKW's in Australia and possibly one of the first batch imported by R Williams in Victoria.
+The body is German styled with a smooth sweep along the doorline to the boot.

 1936 DKW F7 roadster (South Australia)

 Graham Shipton restored this 1937 DKW F7 roadster in around 2010.
 The car has since been sold but remains in South Australia.

 At the end of his roadster project (above) Graham had enough spare parts to build this custom racer using a shortened F7 chassis, standard 688cc two cylinder two-stroke engine and a custom aluminum body.
 Graham continues to race the car at the Winton Classic races in Queensland.

 1937 DKW F7 (Victoria)